MicrosoftTranslator/DocumentTranslation/docs/index.md

 ----------------------------|-----------------------------------------
 `doctr config list`	| List the current configuration settings.
 `doctr config test`	| Validate the credentials and report which one is failing.

+The test function will always fail with an invalid key message if the Azure key is from a region other than "global".
+Document translation will still work, just this test is failing.

 #### List capabilities